tycrek/pagery/README.md

 npm i pagery
 ```

-Global installation is recommened.
 If you install per project, I suggest including this script in your `package.json`:

 ```jsonc
 {